PORSCHE PRESS KIT 1994

 EDITORS' NOTE TO THE READER:

-This is the official hagiography, therefore includes some elements which are either redacted, incomplete when not utterly misleading or incorrect (e.g. on the role of the family during the Nazi regime).
+This is the official hagiography, therefore it may include some elements which are either redacted, incomplete when not utterly misleading or incorrect (e.g. on the role of the family during the Nazi regime).
 Please use your best judgement.

 generic_placeholder